ClarkMcGrew/edep-sim/README.md

 in the "tools" directory.
 They can be helpful to process the file (and do simple event displays).

+### Simple Debugging Display

+There is a simple Eve based event display that will read the ROOT output file and.
+It is not a complete event display, but can be useful to help debug geometries, and input kinematics files.
+It can also be helpful to understand what events "look like".
+It can be run using the `edep-disp` command.
+A help message is printed if it is run without any arguments.

 ## Specifying The Detector Geometry.

 The detector geometry can be specified in more than one way.
 The first is